geobricks/geobricks_geoserver_manager/README.md

-Geobricks Geoserver Manager for clusters
+Geobricks Manager for Geoserver Clusters
 =====================

 The main purpose of this project is to provide a configurable entry point to handle a cluster of Geoservers.